 Here’s an example.
 My friend Shawn Shadow was reading for me about an outdoor event I was having.
 The reversed 2 of Swords showed up and he suggested that some unpleasant people might show up.
 It sounded like a reasonable interpretation to me.
 I hired some security.

 I ended up not needing the security, because that’s not what happened.
 Instead, unusually high winds and lots of rain made us have to take down the tents and move everything inside.
 My tent was destroyed.

 As I said, the weather was unusual for that time of year.
 So, neither of us could have really understood what that meant, except in hindsight.

 You would have to ask specifically, will the weather be favorable?
-Then, the inverted 2 of Swords could answer you No. But we didn’t think of that because of the time of year.
+Then, the inverted 2 of Swords could answer you with a “No”.
+But we didn’t even think of that, because of the time of year.
 We didn’t know there would be a freakish storm that suddenly whipped up.
-We just didn’t expect the Spanish Inquisition to show up and start throwing tents into the street.
+We just didn’t expect the Spanish Inquisition to show up and start throwing tents around.
 How could we?

 Reversed 2 of Swords = storm.

 Sure, it makes sense but it’s an easy thing to miss.

 * The Universe shifts constantly – The winds change (sometimes violently) on a dime.